5 Min.

 How much are lateness penalty fees?

-Lateness penalty fees amount to 0.25% of your total assessed tax due (minus any advance payments or tax deductions) with a minimum of 25 euros per month (or part of the month).
-A maximum fee of 10% (or 25,000 euros) can become due depending on your tax liability amount of length of time it’s been overdue.
+Lateness penalty fees have to be rounded down to the full euro.
+The fee amounts to 0.25% of your total assessed tax due (minus any advance payments or tax deductions) with a minimum of 25 euros per month (or part of the month).
+A maximum fee of 25,000 euros can become due depending on your tax liability amount of length of time it’s been overdue.

 Example penalty fee